tldr-pages/tldr/pages/common/passwd.md

 `passwd {{username}} {{new password}}`

-- Get the current statuts of the user:
+- Get the current status of the user:

 `passwd -S`